Lower bounds on Loewy lengths of modules of finite projective dimension: Introduction

 Finally, the central problem in this article (\cref{introconj}) complements the \emph{Length Conjecture} studied in \cite{Iyengar/Ma/Walker:2022}; cf.\@ \cref{c_IMW}.
 As Loewy length and length are subtle invariants in their own way, it is perhaps unsurprising we employ different techniques in the present article to establish our uniform lower bounds for Loewy lengths compared to the methods used by Iyengar--Ma--Walker for length.
 It is worth remarking that the existence of Ulrich modules, which played a pivotal role in \cite{Iyengar/Ma/Walker:2022}, are now known to not exist over rings where the Loewy Length Conjecture was settled in the positive here.
 Namely, \cite{Iyengar/Ma/Walker/Zhuang:2024} provides examples of complete intersection rings that are strict Cohen-Macaulay where the method from \cite{Iyengar/Ma/Walker:2022} cannot be applied; albeit, the Length Conjecture remains unsettled for these examples.

 \begin{ack} We thank Srikanth Iyengar for several helpful discussions regarding this work and comments on previous versions of the manuscript.
 We also thank Mark Walker for suggesting a proof of \cref{t_mark} with us, as well as Linquan Ma for making us aware of the conjecture in \cite{Hanes:2001}.
 We are grateful to Alberto Corso, Craig Huneke, Claudia Polini and Bernd Ulrich for discussing their conjectures, and their upcoming work in \cite{Corso/Huenke/Polini/Ulrich}, with us.
+Finally, we are very thankful to the referee, their many comments led to significant improvements of the article.

 The first author was supported by the National Science Foundation grant DMS-1928930 and by the Alfred P.\@ Sloan Foundation under grant G-2021-16778, while he was in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Spring 2024 semester.
 The first author was also partly supported by NSF grants DMS-2200732 and DMS-2044833.
 The second author was supported by the NSF grant DMS-2302567. \end{ack}